BListyg/KanyeCausalImpact/README.md

 * In the middle of giving her acceptance speech, Kanye West got up on the stage and interrupted her to exclaim that Beyoncé had ["one of the best videos of all time!"](https://www.youtube.com/watch?v=1z8gCZ7zpsQ)

-* While a number of minor incidents surrounding this event occured after this VMA event, Kanye West released his album "Life of Pablo" in February 2016 where he posits that his actions ultimately made Taylor Swift famous
+* While a number of minor incidents surrounding this event occured after this VMA incident, Kanye West released his album "Life of Pablo" in February 2016 where he posits that his actions ultimately made Taylor Swift famous

-* The purpose of this analysis to empirically the extent to which Kanye's actions had a causal impact on Taylor Swift's career.
+* The purpose of this analysis to empirically examine the extent to which Kanye's actions had a *positive* causal effect on Taylor Swift's career.